PopBiolGen/PBG_website/_opportunities/PhD2.md

 1. Use ecologically realistic simulations to test the robustness of existing population genetic inference tools.
 2. Investigate and develop approaches to quantifying directionality of gene flow in populations.
-3. Extend kin dyad approaches to incorporate mixture distributions and environmental heterogeneity.
-4. Extend kin dyad approaches to use continuous measures of relatedness.
+3. Extend kinship approaches for dispersal kernel estimation to incorporate environmental heterogeneity and continuous measures of relatedness

 ## Significance